-Engine Room Ventilation System of a Ship CFD Simulation
+Engine Room Ventilation System of Ship, ANSYS Fluent CFD Training

 In this project, the ventilation system of a ship’s engine room is investigated.

 This product includes Geometry & Mesh file and a comprehensive Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.